Waimea-RDNicholls/300DTD_Assessment/docs/Development.md

 This design is obviously in the early stages, but I feel it can be improved and works for the purposes of my website whilst not taking a massive time investment to get functional.

-I also had a long conversation with my end users (ignore the highly dangerous swear word I accidentally left it) as shown by this video: link coming i havent uploaded it
+I also had a long conversation with my end users (ignore the highly dangerous swear word I accidentally left it) as shown by this video: https://www.youtube.com/watch?v=z-tSIrQqpuo

 Based on this feedback, I'll make sure to adjust the home page to act as the search screen for the user.
 I acted on the feedback today, as well.
 The profile button has been adjusted to be the username of the user.
 From this: